New York Railroad Premature Death Lawsuit

 Conditions That Can Lead to Premature Death in the Railroad Industry

 Workers in all sectors of the railroad industry could have been exposed to substances or dangerous conditions that could cause a premature death.
-For instance, laborers who maintain the right of way may have been exposed to toxic levels of pesticide while spraying weeds or silica while dumping ballast.
+For instance, laborers who maintain the right of way may have been exposed to toxic chemicals such as high levels of pesticide while spraying weeds or silica while dumping ballast.